>

 Golden guidance

-Our Strategy Director, James Murray, highlights some of these when it comes to planning for these moments.
-Clear and effective communication, he says, may have been enough to prevent the technical frustrations fans experienced, while setting an expectation that prices could change.
-Here are a few golden rules to make the customer experience as seamless as possible:
+Our Strategy Director, James Murray, says clear and effective communication may have been enough to prevent the technical frustrations fans experienced, while setting an expectation that prices could change.
+Here are three golden rules to make the customer experience as seamless as possible.

 Be clear about what you can control and highlight what you can’t.
 Prepare the necessary communications to help manage people’s expectations and the potential issues they could face.
 And don’t stop – look beyond the ‘big splash’ at the point of the launch, and plan for all scenarios that may happen next.
 In this instance an 'I’m sorry” will be inevitable – so make sure you’re the first to say it.